Heated motorcycle gloves have really come on over the last few years.

 These expensive accessories shouldn’t be taken for granted.

-A little consideration for their care and operation will extent their working life and avoid you being caught short on a cold day.
+A little consideration for their care and operation will extend their working life and avoid you being caught short on a cold day.

-For example, when you finish your journey make sure you’ve turned the batteries off in your gloves or put them on charge again.
-Leaving them on all day while sat in a drawer or locker will drain them.
+For example, when you finish your journey, ensure you’ve turned the batteries off in your gloves or put them on charge again.
+Leaving them on all day while sitting in a drawer or locker will drain them.

-In the summer when they’re not in use, make sure they get the occasional charge to retain their capacity to power and hold that charge.
+When they’re not in use in the summer, make sure they get the occasional charge to retain their capacity to power and hold that charge.

 Recommended Reading: